 The "Riki Cohen" post that the brand-new Finance Minister Yair Lapid put up last week tells us a lot.
 About him, that is.

-- The money's in the occupied territories, Lapid
+- Zvi Bar'el / The Money's in the Occupation, Lapid

 The good news is he still remembers why he was elected and is trying to bring the message of actual concrete service, as opposed to lip service, to the Finance Ministry and possibly to the entire public sector – service for real people and real families.
 Here, Lapid could conceivably blaze a trail and start an organizational and cultural revolution among the civil service's 900,000 employees: We are here to serve, not to make a living!